nikiyaw/DataAnalysis_SQL/starting_with_questions.md

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**

 Answer:
-United States seems to be bringing in the highest revenue total amongst all the other countries.
 I choose to only focus on the country because there are significant missing data in the city column.
+United States seems to be bringing in the highest revenue total amongst all the other countries by a huge amount of approximately 5.3 million dollars.
+United Kingdom takes the second place by producing a revenue of a quarter dollars.
+Canada takes the third place by making around 170,000 dollars.

 SQL Queries:
 --from all_sessions: productsku(PK), country, city, productprice